Surging Jets look to end 12-game skid vs. rival Patriots

 ”I love the vibe,” Robinson said of joining the Jets. ”There’s a lot of guys that want to win and I can see that.
 At practice I can see that, too.
 It feels pretty good, I’ll tell you, to go to 5-2 from 2-5.”

-Patriots center David Andrews began the week in the concussion protocol after being injured late in last week’s loss to Chicago by a blindside block following an interception.
-He hasn’t missed a start since 2020.
+Patriots center David Andrews is out this week and remains in the concussion protocol after being injured late in last week’s loss to Chicago by a blindside block following an interception.
+It will be the first start he’s missed since 2020.

-If he can’t go, backup James Ferentz is in line to take his place.
+New England special assistant and offensive line coach Matt Patricia said backup James Ferentz will take his place.
 Ferentz has made seven career starts in various positions along the line during his five seasons in New England.

 —